top of page

 He has contributed chapters to books across a range of subjects, including music censorship, the horror film, tribute bands, song in cinema, animation film, virtual performance, musical texts, audiovisual aesthetics, film adaptations, local music scenes, fans & fandom, approaches to musical history, and musicological research methods.

 He has spoken at numerous conferences - often as a keynote speaker - across Europe, and his work has been translated into several languages.
 He has made frequent appearances on radio and television.
-He is also a writer of fiction; his work has been published in a number of anthologies and literary journals in the UK and US, and his collection of short stories The Day Chuck Berry Died was published by Bridge House in 2022.
+He is also a writer of fiction; his work has been published in anthologies and literary journals in the UK, Europe and US, and his collection of short stories The Day Chuck Berry Died was published by Bridge House in 2022.

 Contact: ian.inglis15@outlook.com